alephmembeth/alephmembeth.github.io/financials.md

 ## Grants

++ Travel grant for the promotion of young researchers (2024; University of Oldenburg, Faculty IV; 350,00 euro)
 + Financial support for the edited volume “Oldenburger Jahrbuch für Philosophie 2021/2022” (2024; University of Oldenburg, Department of Philosophy; 1.334,14 euro; jointly with Helena Esther Grass)
 + Financial support for the volume “Empirische Studien zu Fragen der Bedarfsgerechtigkeit” (2024; University of Oldenburg, Department of Philosophy; 367,09 euro)
 + Grant for research-based learning instructional projects for the course “Forschungsorientierte Einführung in die Experimentelle Philosophie” (2024; University of Oldenburg, forschen@studium; 3.000,00 euro; jointly with Stephan Kornmesser)